MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 **On iOS**

-The Azure Notification Hubs SDK for iOS can be obtained a number of ways including CocoaPods, and direct download and integration.
+The Azure Notification Hubs SDK for iOS can be obtained in a number of ways, including CocoaPods, and direct download and integration.
 Once the Azure Notification Hubs SDK release is final, it will be available via Carthage and the Swift Package Manager (SPM).

 #### Integration via CocoaPods